pipwerks/OS-X-Wallpaper-Changer/README.md

 # This script is no longer supported, and is no longer necessary.
 Repo is in read-only mode
-Starting with Mokave in 2018, macOS natively supports dynamic wallpapers.
+Starting with Mojave in 2018, macOS natively supports dynamic wallpapers.
 Here is a good article outlining how to rotate your custom wallpaper images with no scripting required. https://appleinsider.com/articles/18/10/01/how-to-create-your-own-dynamic-desktops-in-macos-mojave

 # OS-X-Wallpaper-Changer